 Every organisational unit that is responsible for its own webpages should organise the maintenance of its pages so that urgent changes or updates can still take place if the persons responsible for editing the webpages are not available (e.g. holiday, absence or illness).

-If there are problems with page layout or the website is not available, please contact the Computer Centre or the Press and Media Relations Office immediately.
+If there are problems with page layout or the website is not available, please contact the Computer Centre or University Communications immediately.

 Hotline Computer Centre +49 3834 420 1420 or via Groupware’s ticketing system [de].